We’re going to be exploring different ways of opening this estate in miniature over the year in response to the impact of Coronavirus.

 Follow the Wellingtonia Avenue of trees into five acres of garden, from formal borders to the vegetable plot.

-Well worth a look is the Grade II listed conservatory.
+Well worth a look is the Grade II listed Halliday conservatory.
 Designed by R Halliday & Co., it dates back to 1899 and is complete with rockery and a fern garden built up around the bottom.

-Croquet on the lawn
+Games on the lawn

 For years the families at Sunnycroft have played tennis and had garden parties on the main lawn.

-the bowling hut
+- the bowling hut

-the kennels and pigsties
+- the kennels and pigsties

-a stroll through the vegetable garden
+- a stroll through the vegetable garden

-the Daimler in the garage
+- the Daimler in the garage